Iguanodectes spilurus: Etymology

 The specific epithet "spilurus" has Greek roots.
 "Spilos" means "spot" (compare "Spilogale", the genus of spotted skunks), and "ouros" means "tail" (compare "Ouroboros", the serpent eating its own tail).
 This is in reference to the distinct spot of pigment on the caudal fin that occupies the junction between lobes.
 The generic name "Iguanodectes", meanwhile, lacks a clear given meaning in its nominal text; modern etymologists believe that it can be traced to "iguana", the lizard, and "dectes", meaning "tooth" or "bite".

 Iguanodectes spilurus sometimes goes by the common name "green-line lizard tetra", based on the way its lateral-line scales reflect green light.
 Suppliers of ornamental fish can be found selling it under this name.

 Distribution and habitat

-Iguanodectes spilurus is known from the Amazon, Essequibo, Orinoco, and Tocantins river basins; thus, it is the most widespread member of Iguanodectes.
+Iguanodectes spilurus is known from the Amazon, Essequibo, Trombetas, Orinoco, and Tocantins river basins; thus, it is the most widespread member of Iguanodectes.
 It demonstrates a preference for rocky substrate and flowing water, though it is found in both blackwater (slow-moving) and clearwater habitats.